gnois/luaty/README.md

 Luaty
 ====

-Luaty is a Lua dialect with [offside syntax](https://en.wikipedia.org/wiki/Off-side_rule) and less syntatic sugar.
+Luaty is an opinionated Lua dialect with [offside syntax](https://en.wikipedia.org/wiki/Off-side_rule) and a few features.
-It compiles with basic lint checks to clean Lua.
+The compiler performs basic linting and generates clean Lua code.

-Its syntax resembles Lua, but mostly shorter.
+Luaty syntax resembles Lua, but is mostly shorter.
 If you know Lua, you already knew most of Luaty.

 After all, it's just a play of *Lua* with less *ty*ping.